C. L. Harkins: Criminal history

 On February 12, 1887, Harkins was accused of theft from the landlord of a hotel in Arkansas City while working there as a desk clerk the previous winter.
 He was acquitted on April 14, in part owing to his "well know, highly respected" status and "good standing" as supported by his parents and friends, and the court dismissing one of the witnesses for being a "colored man with an unsavory record".
 Harkins also spread the rumor that his accuser, A. E. Kirkpatrick, was in an incestuous relationship with his daughter.
 The judge instead ordered Kirkpatrick and his witnesses to pay a fine of $15.

 According to his rape trial in 1915, Harkins was convicted during the 1890's for the rape of Mary Golda Rockwood in Kansas, when she was under the age of 10.

-In December 1888, Rebecca Detre of Parker Township, Montgomery County, Kansas, accused Harkins of bastardy.
+In December 1888, Rebecca Detre of Parker Township accused Harkins of bastardy.
 He was convicted of the charges and ordered to pay $100 a year until the boy was 15.
 The South Kansas Tribune excoriated him in an opinion piece that said it was "one of the filthiest cases of its class in years" and "exhibited the baseness and depravity of some young men," and how they "resort to base charges and insinuations against girls who would not associate with them" and finally suggested that parents horsewhip young men like him.

 In 1901, Harkins was found guilty of assault in an argument with another man over the hitching of a horse to a small tree.

 In 1905, he found himself in federal court on charges of assault with intent to kill in a dispute with a man named Robert Hall.
 Harkins was driving a herd of cattle to Nowata, Oklahoma, when he encountered Hall and his 20-year old son.
 A dispute arose about a calf.
 Hall said Harkins came at him with a knife, but he was able to fight him off with his horse whip.
 Harkins managed to get these charges dismissed.